Quick Start Guide: Installing Conduit on Amazon Web Service (AWS)

 Ready to Build!

 Now you are ready to start creating connectors!
-Check out the Conduit page for guidance on how to begin.
+Check out the Connectors page for guidance on how to begin.

 You can also begin to configure your authentication methods and user groups.
-Connector Access Management will help get you there.
+Managing Users and Security will help get you there.